opengeospatial/omsf-profile/README.md

 Feature of interest of the described Observation is represented as separate parts for the *sampling feature* and the *ultimate feature of interest* as suggested by [W3C Extensions to the Semantic Sensor Network Ontology proposal](https://w3c.github.io/sdw/proposals/ssn-extensions/).
 Also to align with the [W3C Semantic Sensor Network Ontology specification](https://www.w3.org/TR/vocab-ssn/), the method and the implementation of the measurement procedure has been split into two separate properties: ```usedProcedure``` and ```madeBySensor```.

-As the GML Simple Features Profile requirements for level SF-0 does not allow for including the structural (object oriented) presentation of the feature of interest of the Observation, the sampling feature is encoded by one mandatory property ```geometry``` and an optional property  ```samplingFeature```.
-In a similar fashion the ultimate feature of interest (the model of the observed real-world object) is encoded using an optional property: ```ultimateFeatureOfInterest```.
-The ```geometry``` property of a OMSF Observation feature is the geometry of the sampling feature of the observation, or if no sampling feature was used, a representative geometry of the ultimate feature of interest.

 In contrast to the OMXML (complex feature) implementation model, hard-typing is used for the different Observation types: ```GenericObservation```, ```MeasureObservation```, ```CategoryObservation```, ```CountObservation```, ```TruthObservation``` and ```MeasureTimeseriesObservation``` are each defined as separate feature types with fixed result value types.
-This is an intentional trade-off between simplicity and flexibility.
+This is an intentional trade-off between simplicity and flexibility: Hard typing allows for easier, more precise definition of the Observation content model, especially the observation result, in the APIs providing
+OMSF data.
+On the other hand, the providing Observation data for novel result content type requires changes to the OMSF model.

-Observations with complicated results, such as coverages, have been considered out-of-scope of this profile.
-However, it's possible to encode these using the ```GenericObservation``` feature type with a reference to the remotely provided result.
+Observations with complicated results, such as coverages, are in most cases out-of-scope of the OMSF context.
+However, it's possible to encode these using the ```GenericObservation``` feature type with a reference to any remotely provided result.
 The observation level metadata and the definition of the observed property are always externally linked from the OMSF Observations.

 ### Timeseries data